March 14 Alliance: 2006 Lebanon War

-On 12 July 2006, the 2006 Lebanon War between Israel and Hezbollah started when the later ambushed an Israeli army border patrol, killing three soldiers and capturing two others.
+On 12 July 2006, the 2006 Lebanon War between Israel and Hezbollah started when the latter ambushed an Israeli army border patrol, killing three soldiers and capturing two others.
 During the war, the March 14 coalition took a stance against Hezbollah accusing the armed party of causing the war on Lebanon.
 However, Hezbollah claimed that Israel preplanned such a war, supposed to be waged on September during the annual rally Hezbollah holds on the International Qods (Jerusalem) Day.

 The March 14 coalition, amidst the war, urged Hezbollah to hand over their weapons, accusing the party of causing the war on Lebanon.

 During the first few days of the war, former US Secretary of State Condoleezza Rice visited Beirut and held a meeting with the March 14 coalition and declared afterwards that a new Middle East will be born after this war, saying: "It's time for a new Middle East."
 Rice and Fouad Siniora met during her visit to Lebanon.